Tip I find bottles with a tapered end easier to position in the pot.

-2. Make sure to water all the plants first, then fill up each bottle to the top.
+2. Make sure to water all the plants first, this is very important, then fill up each bottle to the top.

 Stretch cling film over the top of the bottle and secure with an elastic band.
 Make ONE small hole with a medium sized needle in the centre of the cling film.